BruhLookAtThis/soundKit_MR/README.md

 1. Each folder has their own instructions
 2. The CVS (Chara-Voice-Sorter) folder is for:

    a.
-Extracting and labeling most, if not all, character voices from the game
+Extracting and labeling most character voices (+ some Emote, MVP, Lobby, etc SFX) from the game

    b.
 Extracting and organizing most, if not all, character voice subtitles from the game

    c.
-Replacing most, if not all, English character voices with their Japanese or Chinese counterparts
+Replacing most English character voices with their Japanese or Chinese counterparts

 4. The SMT (Sound Modding Tool) folder is for replacing ingame audio files with your custom files